We all get it.

 It’s so easy to get stuck in a rut at home, sometimes it’s hard to just make yourself take a break.

-That's why it's important for us to find ways to keep ourselves active, as sitting day in and day out can have serious health ramifications.
+That’s why we need to find ways to keep ourselves active, as sitting day in and day out can have serious health ramifications.

 I hope that you found this piece helpful, and wish you the best of luck staying active from the comfort of your home.